katleschris/school_recommender/README.md

 7. **Recommender View and Template**: Developed a view and template to receive input from students for the recommendation system.
 8. **Recommendation Display View**: Created a view to display the recommended schools based on student input.
 9. **School Details View**: Developed a view to display detailed information about the chosen school.
+10. **Address Validation**: Used google maps API to autocomplete and convert addresses to latitude and longitude
-10. **Distance Calculation**: Applied geopy to calculate the distance between the student's location and the schools using latitude and longitude.
+11. **Distance Calculation**: Applied geopy to calculate the distance between the student's location and the schools using latitude and longitude.
+12. **Filtering based on additional parameters**: Used if statements to check if the school meets additional parameters

 ### Validation